CONSERVATION - RESTORATION

 The simplicity of charging work strictly by time spent vs charging by folio size or subject matter is easier for the client and myself.
 I concentrate on the work that I am providing for any said subject equally.

-In example, I do not charge by the amount of tears or loss, as the initial amount of time in preparing to repair one tear generally can take 15 min to 30 min to complete.
+In example, I do not charge by the number of tears or loss, as the initial amount of time in preparing to repair one tear generally can take 15 min to 30 min to complete.
 Now once I start repairing the tear, repairing additional tears on a said folio is nominal. as I have already prepared for the job at hand, so repairing additional tears now comes down to time.
 In example, repairing a typical folio of normal card-stock thickness (small and mediums), with multiple tears and a corner loss and a hole or two, generally takes 30 to 45 min to complete from start to finish.

 In the above example, if the job is to conserve the piece and just use non color match pulp for the repair, then that will take less time to prep and lay.
 If its color-matching, then more time will be needed for preparation and my expertise in tear and loss repair.